apache/nuttx/configs/efm32-g8xx-stk/README.txt

   nsh:
   ---
     Configures the NuttShell (nsh) located at apps/examples/nsh.
-The Configuration enables the serial interfaces on UART0.
-Support for built-in applications is enabled, but in the base configuration no built-in applications are selected (see NOTES below).
+The Configuration enables the serial interfaces on LEUART0 at 2400 8N1.

     NOTES: